EasyTiger909/ulujs-typescript/README.md

 const response = await contract.arc200_transfer('RECEIVER', 1000n)
 ```

-Query Events
+#### Query Events

-`minRound` and `maxRound` may be used to specify a range of rounds to query events from. `address` may be used to filter events by address. `round` and `txid` may be used to retrieve events from a specific round or transaction ID.
+`minRound` and `maxRound` can be used to specify a range of rounds to query events from. `address` can be used to filter events by address. `round` and `txid` can be used to retrieve events from a specific round or transaction ID.

 ```javascript
 // Define Optional Filters